(New and Renewal)

 What are the gallery's hours of operation?

-We are open to the general public Tuesday - Thursday 10am - 5pm, Friday 10am - 7pm, and Saturday 10am - 3pm.
+We are open to the public on Tuesday through Saturday, Noon - 5 pm.
 During these times there will be someone at the front desk to help with any of your needs.
 We are closed Sunday, Monday and holidays.

 Do you show and sell works from famous artists?